Why Millions of Teens Can't Finish Their Homework

 Yet despite the seemingly ever-growing embrace of digital learning in schools, access to the necessary devices remains unequal, with a new report from the Pew Research Center finding that 15 percent of U.S. households with school-age children lack high-speed internet at home.
 The problem is particularly acute for low-income families: One in three households that make below $30,000 a year lacks internet.
 This is despite an emerging reality in which poorer students are attending schools that evangelize technology-based learning while their more affluent counterparts, as The New York Times reported this past weekend, are “going back to wooden toys and the luxury of human interaction.”

 It’s a glaring irony that’s also a major force behind class- and race-based discrepancies in academic achievement.
-In what’s often referred to as the “homework gap,” the unequal access to digital devices and high-speed internet prevents 17 percent of teens from completing their home assignments, according to the new Pew analysis, which surveyed 743 students ages 13 through 17.
+In what’s often referred to as the “homework gap,” the unequal access to digital devices and high-speed internet prevents 17 percent of teens from completing their homework assignments, according to the new Pew analysis, which surveyed 743 students ages 13 through 17.
 Black teens are especially burdened by the homework gap: One in four of them at least sometimes struggle to complete assignments because of a lack of technology at home.
 And close to half of teenagers in the bottom income bracket have to do their homework on a cellphone occasionally or often.

 Read: The futile resistance against classroom tech